mui/material-ui/docs/data/base/getting-started/customization/customization.md

-# Customizing MUI Base components
+# Customizing Base UI components

-<p class="description">There are several ways to customize MUI Base components, from applying custom CSS rules to building fully custom components using hooks.</p>
+<p class="description">There are several ways to customize Base UI components, from applying custom CSS rules to building fully custom components using hooks.</p>

-With MUI Base, you have the freedom to decide how much you want to customize a component's structure and style.
+With Base UI, you have the freedom to decide how much you want to customize a component's structure and style.

 This document reviews the three levels of customization that are available: applying custom CSS rules, overriding default subcomponent slots, and using hooks to build fully custom components.